 Where to buy beeswax?

 You can buy beeswax online, or at any large craft store.
 You can also buy it anywhere they have candle making supplies.
+Using bees wax for leaves is one of the best method for preserving leaves!

 Important Things Before We Get To the Craft Directions: